ie13softwares/LruCacheImplematation/README.md

 -------------------------
 - For convience purpose A concole message on call to database, call to the Cache are included in the code.
 This can be verified from Developer Console of the browser.
 - The code is commented as required.
 Please ping if further information is necessary.
+- The program takes a word as input and gives its meaning as output.
+When the word is not present, it retuns black value.